yuyz0328/EasyMEP/README.md

 ## Notes

 - The public demo is intended for lightweight testing with sample images.
+- The EasyMEP function is currently deployed on a CPU server, so its processing speed is relatively slow.
+It will be migrated to a GPU server for service in the future.
+- To reduce server load, users should not upload more than 1 GB of images at one time.
 - When uploading images, landscape orientation is recommended.
 Small rotations do not affect EasyMEP corner detection.
 - For further information about EasyMEP, please contact `yuyz@webmail.hzau.edu.cn`.